yorak/Jack_chat_with_C64/README.md

 # C64 LLM Chat Console

-A Commodore 64 application written in C that enables real-time chat communication with Large Language Models (LLMs) over hardware serial connection.
+A Commodore 64 application written that enables real-time chat communication with Large Language Models (LLMs) over hardware serial connection.

 ## Overview

 This application transforms your C64 into a terminal for chatting with modern AI assistants.
-It uses the built-in serial port to communicate at 2400 bps with a host computer running an LLM interface.
+It uses the built-in serial port to communicate at 1200 bps with a host computer running an LLM interface.

 ## Features

-- **Serial Communication**: 2400 bps serial connection via C64's built-in UART
+- **Serial Communication**: 1200 bps serial connection via C64's built-in UART
 - **Real-time Display**: Shows LLM responses character-by-character as they arrive
 - **BASIC-style Input**: Inline editing with blinking cursor, just like C64 BASIC
 - **Protocol Handshake**: Sends identification string on startup
-- **Flow Control**: Handles EOF and message boundaries properly
+- **Flow Control**: Handles end-of-transmission and message boundaries properly
 - **Seamless Chat**: No prefixes or labels - pure conversational flow

 ## Hardware Requirements

-- Commodore 64 with working serial port
+- Commodore 64 with working serial port (or emulate it)
 - Serial cable (DB-25 or appropriate adapter)
 - Host computer with serial port or USB-to-serial adapter
 - Null modem cable if connecting directly between computers